 I mounted a single 8 foot 2×4 horizontally, right underneath my track.

-Within a few weeks of putting my garden tools on it, I started to see the track bending at an angle underneath the weight.
-And I wasn’t anywhere near the recommended weight capacity of the track.
+Within a few weeks of putting my garden tools on it, I saw the track bending at an angle underneath the weight.
+And I wasn’t anywhere near the track’s maximum weight capacity.

-The more weight you add to the track system, the more likely it will rip out of the wall.
+The more weight you add to the GearWall or GearTrack, the more likely it will rip out of the wall.

 Tools, lawn equipment, and ladders are heavy, so you must ensure that the track is adequately supported.

-For other great ideas on storing your ladder in your garage, check out my other article here.
+Check out my other article here for other great ideas on storing your ladder in your garage.

-Wall studs are nothing more than 2×4 or 2×6 boards cut to whatever length you need.
+Wall studs are simply 2×4 or 2×6 boards cut to whatever length you need.

 Ideally, the stud would go from the floor to the ceiling for maximum support.
 Of course, ideally, the studs would be part of the frame, but then you’d be reading the other section instead.

-I recommend at least a 3′ vertical stud to get the full weight capacity of the track system.
+I recommend at least a 3′ vertical stud to be sure you’re getting the track system’s total weight capacity.

 Before you start drilling holes, this is also an excellent time to think about waterproofing your garage walls for some extra protection.

-First, pick a location that is roughly the center of a concrete block, but away from any joint lines.
+First, pick a location roughly the center of a concrete block and away from any joint lines.

-Avoid screwing into the mortar since it’s not as solid as the block itself, and the connection won’t be as strong.
+Avoid screwing into the mortar since it’s not as solid as the rest of the block.
+The connection won’t be as strong.

 I use Tapcon concrete screws, placing screws every 12-16 inches along the stud to keep it snug against the wall.